cardano-foundation/cf-ledger-consumer-schedules/README.md

 This repository executes tasks in a periodic sequence to precompute computationally intensive jobs.

-👉 Check the [Iris repository](https://github.com/cardano-foundation/cf-explorer) to understand how the microservices work together
+👉 Check the [Explorer repository](https://github.com/cardano-foundation/cf-explorer) to understand how the microservices work together

 ## 🧪 Test Reports